Omics-Bio/Sipros3.1/README.md

 5 Run Sipros
 The easiest way for running Sipros is

-`./SiprosMPI -c configurefilename -w workingdirectory` or
+`./SiprosMPI -c configurefilename -w workingdirectory`

+or

-`./Sipros_OpenMP -c configurefilename -w workingdirectory` Sipros will use all .FT2 files in the working directory.
+`./Sipros_OpenMP -c configurefilename -w workingdirectory`

+Sipros will use all .FT2 files in the working directory.
 Results (.sip files) will be saved on working directory by default.
 You can specify output directory by specifying `-o`.
-If you just want to specify one FT2 file, you can use `-f` like, `./SiprosMPI -c configurefilename -f FT2filename` or
+If you just want to specify one FT2 file, you can use `-f` like,

+`./SiprosMPI -c configurefilename -f FT2filename`

+or

 `./Sipros_OpenMP -c configurefilename -f FT2filename`

 If you want to slice screen output, please add `-s`.
-In `SiprosMPI`, you are allowing to specify `-g` like `./SiprosMPI -g configurefiledirectory -w workingdirectory`, if you have many configure files.
+In `SiprosMPI`, you are allowing to specify `-g` like,

+`./SiprosMPI -g configurefiledirectory -w workingdirectory`, if you have many configure files.

 Please note that you can get help information by flag `-h`.

 ## Post-processing